Macau East Asian Games Dome: Description

 This pavilion can seat up to 2,000 and is designed with a central stage that offers a U-shaped seat setting.
 This allows audiences to have a perfect view of the stage, especially suitable for exhibition sports such as dance sport.

 History

 The venue was officially opened in 2005.
 Its first stone was laid by the chief executive of Macau, Edmund Ho, on February 28, 2003.

+East Asian Games station

+The dome is served by the Macau Light Rapid Transit Taipa line's East Asian Games station located at the corner of Av. da Nave Desportiva and R. de Tenis, Macao.